Prelude to Cultural Immersion

-Learning a Foreign Language at Home and on the Go
+Learning a Foreign Language at Home and Abroad

 This summer my family and I will follow a familiar path: we’ll spend a week in Antigua, Guatemala, staying with a family and taking an immersion Spanish course at a language school.
 More on that in a later issue, but what do you do if that kind of program is not in your immediate future?
 What’s the best way to learn a language on your own, at a less intense pace?